-Transformation Efficiency: 100 pg of pUC19 plasmid DNA was used to transform one tube of T7 Express Competent E. coli following the high efficiency protocol provided. $0.6-1 \times 10^{\circ}$ colonies formed/μg after an overnight incubation on LB-ampicillin plates at 37°C.
+Transformation Efficiency: 100 pg of pUC19 plasmid DNA was used to transform 0.05 ml of Competent E. coli following the high efficiency protocol provided.
+0.6-1 x 10 colonies formed/μg after an overnight incubation on LB-ampicillin plates at 37°C.

-Untransformed cells were also tested for resistance to phage φ 80, a standard test for resistance to phage T1, and sensitivity to ampicillin, chloramphenicol, kanamycin, spectinomycin, streptomycin and tetracycline.
+Untransformed T7 Express cells were also tested for resistance to phage φ80, a standard test for resistance to phage T1, and sensitivity to ampicillin, chloramphenicol, tetracycline, kanamycin and streptomycin.